kehrenclou/se-project-express/frontend/README.md

-# Project 4: Around The U.S.
+# Project 4: Around The U.S. - Front End

 This is a project that creates a social media type platform similar to Instagram with the ability to like photos/places.
 It is the 4th project of the Web Development/Software Engineering program at Paracticum by Yandex.
 This is the beginning of a project that will be furthur enhanced in future sprints.
 Edit - refactored code to use classes for Cards and Form Validation